changecase/changecase-middleman/source/blog/2014-04-07-fix-sharepoint-2013s-broken-add-an-app-feature-in-oslo.markdown

 title_image: tube.min.jpg
 date: 2014-04-07
 tags: SharePoint 2013, Oslo, loading, add an app
+description: Learn how to make Oslo's default Add an App feature work.
 ---

 Oslo, one of the default themes in SharePoint 2013 is broken.